Updated on November 12, 2020

 “Sharpness is almost excellent!
 Vertical holes printed up to 0,2 mm!
 Holes in cylinders at the top side of the cube are not flooded anymore!
 Letters on the cube are sharp and easily readable!”

-Aleksey’s modification improved XY resolution on Anycubic Photon S printer significantly and gave the ability to print at maximum of 2K resolution.
+Aleksey’s modification improved XY resolution on Anycubic resin 3D printer Photon S significantly and gave the ability to print at maximum of 2K resolution.
 However, this modification is not as easy as it may seem and does require additional knowledge, preparation and tools.

 Some good news – Aleksey prepared a very detailed description of every step he took to reach these results.
-If you want to know more, you can read it here.
+We recommend reading it, if you want to know more.

 Disclaimer: proceed at your own risk!